THE MEANING OF HUMAN-COMPUTER INTERACTION

 which is becoming to the fame of the Massachusetts Institute of Technology,

-while encouraging criticism of technology that in turn is countered with derogatory terms
+while encouraging criticism of technology that in turn is countered with derogatory terms such as neo-luddism and technophobia.
+It all turns into a squabble

-the latter in several contexts that can be identified by going to the search-field (inserted in my homepage).
+several contexts that can be identified by going to the search-field (inserted in my homepage).
 The famous neuroscientist Antonio

 Damasio tries to think deeper

-and relies on Spinoza who is seen to have some
+and relies on Spinoza who is seen to have some important things about inquiry as indicated in Churchman’s The

 design of inquiring systems (pp. 11, 25-27, 62, 69, 71-72, 261, 263, 282).
-Damasio
+Damasio borrows from

-words like feelings and emotions, as I showed
+literature and psychology some very important, heavily loaded words like feelings and emotions, as I showed

 elsewhere that also the

 philosopher Kant does and abuses.
-Damasio
+Damasio does so without acknowledging the intellectual

-does so without acknowledging the intellectual struggles of the psychologist Carl
+struggles of the psychologist Carl

-Jung, and symptomatically
+Jung, and symptomatically does not dare

-does not dare to go into and still less define intelligence (as related to inquiry).
+to go into and still less define intelligence

-science, as presented, for instance, by Abraham
+presented, for instance, by Abraham

-Kaplan in his The conduct of inquiry (pp. 323-325 of 1964 ed.), despite of he himself
+Kaplan in his The conduct of inquiry (pp. 323-325 of 1964 ed.), despite of he himself ultimately being led

-ultimately being led astray in the interpretation of Kenneth
+astray in the interpretation of Kenneth

-Colby’s work as others are
+Colby’s work as others are continuously

-continuously led astray to mirages by similar findings such as “Newly detailed nerve links between brain and other organs shape
+led astray to mirages by similar findings such as “Newly detailed nerve links between brain and other organs shape

 thoughts, memories, and feelings” (Science, June 10, 2021).

-And it is not only a
+And it is not only a question of mind

-question of mind and such in relation to logic and computation.
-There is also
+and such in relation to logic and computation.
+There is also que question of "interact" which subsumes the

-reciprocal action.
-Without going into philosophy proper,
+meaning of reciprocal action.
+Without going into philosophy

-mind, no psyche, no soul) definitionally elicits a "mechanical" reaction from an inanimate object or an
+an inanimate object (no human mind, no psyche, no soul) definitionally elicits

-instinctually driven human, but a response from animate
+inanimate object or an instinctually driven human, but a response from

-course of action or inaction which are expected to result in appropriate
+appropriate course of action or inaction which are expected to result in

-models, in general, center around a steady input and discussion between clients, creators,
+center around a steady input and discussion between clients, creators,

 and specialists and push for specialized methodologies or